rbuchberger/objective_elements/README.md

 # <p>
 # </p>

-# Add attributes as a hash. keys can be strings or symbols, values can be hashes or strings:
+# Add attributes as a hash. keys can be strings or symbols, values can be arrays or strings:
 p.add_attributes class: 'stumpy grumpy', 'id' => 'the-ugly-one'

 # Add attributes as a string!